Diegovisk/diegovisk/README.md

 My specialty is web development, but I also have experience with desktop apps, mobile apps and general purpose scripts or tools for some Linux distros.
 Within a few years I wish not only to know a bit of everything on major areas of Computer Science, but also develop projects with IoT, start new open-source projects for my local community and engage in existing projects.

+My main focuses at the momment are within the area of Data Science.

 ### What I am currently working on:

 - Diabetic Rethinopathy Research @ LSI lab, UEA